temporalio/documentation/docs/php-workflows.md

 ## Example subscription use-case

-Let's look at a subscription based use-case to compare the difference between a Temporal application and other modern approaches.
+Let's look at a subscription-based use-case to compare the difference between a Temporal application and other modern approaches.

 The basic business steps are as follows:

 1. A customer signs up for a service that has a trial period.
-2. After the trial period, if the customer has not cancelled, they should be charged once per month for up to x months.
+2. After the trial period, if the customer has not cancelled, they should be charged once a month, for up to X months.
 3. The customer has to be notified via email about the charges and should be able to cancel the subscription at any time.

 This business logic is not very complicated and can be expressed in a few dozen lines of code.
-But any practical implementation has to ensure that the business process is fault tolerant and scalable.
+In addition to that, any practical implementation has to ensure that the business process is fault-tolerant and scalable.

-### Database centric design approach
+### Database-centric design approach

 The first approach might be to center everything around a database where an application process would periodically scan the database tables for customers in specific states, execute necessary actions, and update the state to reflect that.

-But there are various drawbacks.
+However, there are various drawbacks.

-1. The most obvious is that the application state machine of the customer's state quickly becomes extremely complicated.
+1. The most obvious one is the application state machine of the customer's state quickly becomes extremely complicated.
-For example, if a credit card charge attempt fails or sending an email fails due to some a downstream system unavailability, the state is in a sort of limbo.
+For example, if a credit card charge attempt fails or sending an email fails due to a downstream system's unavailability, the state is now in limbo.
 2. Failed calls likely need to be retried for a long time, and these calls need to be throttled to not overload external resources.
 3. There needs to be logic to handle corrupted customer records to avoid blocking the whole process.
-4. Additionally databases have performance and scalability limitations (eventually would require sharding) and are not efficient for scenarios that require constant polling.
+4. Additionally, databases have performance and scalability limitations (eventually would require sharding) and are not efficient for scenarios that require constant polling.

 ### Queue system design approach

 The next commonly employed approach is to use a timer service and queues.
-Updates are pushed to a queue and then some other service consumes then one at a time, updating a database, and possibly pushing more messages into other downstream queues.
+Updates are pushed to a queue while a service consumes them one at a time, updating a database, and possibly pushing more messages into other downstream queues.
 A timer service can be used to schedule queue polling or database actions.

-While this approach has shown to scale a bit better, the programming model can become very complex very quickly and is very prone to errors, as there are usually no transactional updates between a queuing system, a timer service, and a database.
+While this approach has shown to scale a bit better, the programming model can become very complex and error-prone, as there are usually no transactional updates between a queuing system, a timer service, and a database.

 ### Temporal design approach